mjbondra/eslint-config-wondermonger/docs/rules/README.md

 ## [space-in-parens](https://eslint.org/docs/rules/space-in-parens)

-This rule will enforce consistency of spacing directly inside of parentheses, by disallowing or requiring one or more spaces to the right of `(` and to the left of `)`.
-In either case, `()` will still be allowed.
+This rule will enforce consistent spacing directly inside of parentheses, by disallowing or requiring one or more spaces to the right of `(` and to the left of `)`.

 ```javascript
 [